molsonkiko/gorpy/gorp/docs/source/index.rst

     * and much more

 It can be conveniently used via the command line, through an interactive prompt,
-    or programmatically using a :class:`gorp.readfiles.GorpSession` object.
+    or programmatically using a :class:`.readfiles.GorpSession` object.

 Wait: yet another grep tool?
 Didn't we already have enough of those?